gradio-app/gradio/README.md

 ### Chatbots

-Gradio includes another high-level class, `gr.ChatInterface`, which is specifically designed to build chatbot UIs.
-The `gr.ChatInterface` also wraps a function but this function must have a specific signature.
+Gradio includes a high-level class, `gr.ChatInterface`, which is similar to `gr.Interface`, but is specifically designed for chatbot UIs.
+The `gr.ChatInterface` class also wraps a function but this function must have a specific signature.
 The function should take two arguments: `message` and then `history` (the arguments can be named anything, but must be in this order)

 * `message`: a `str` representing the user's input
 * `history`: a `list` of `list` representing the conversations up until that point.
 Each inner list consists of two `str` representing a pair: `[user input, bot response]`.